Elementary Reconfigruation

 What is happening with the staff?

 There are no plans, beyond natural attrition, to downsize our workforce at this time.
 Realignment and reorganization will be district-wide, which means we will conduct data-gathering to determine grade level or subject area preferences from all elementary staff and then work to build the 3 best teams possible.
-The priority and goal will be to ensure we have staff where students most need them, and the reconfiguration should help us better align our special education support positions to meet students' IEP needs and create efficiencies that benefit all students.
+The priority and goal will be to ensure we have staff where students most need them, and the reconfiguration should help us better align our special education support positions to meet students' IEP needs and create efficiencies that benefit all student

 What will class sizes be?